The overlooked skill for every career transition: Holding liminal space. (plus 5 ways to increase your capacity)

 Recognize your coping mechanisms for reducing uncertainty

-My freelance client W’s coping mechanism is the workaholic mode.
-W. adds more tasks to her to-do list and works longer hours to fit more in.
-Her coping mechanism is to fill her diary to the brim with tasks as a way to drown out the feeling of discomfort that arises when she stands still.
+But when that discomfort of her transition overwhelmed her, she would go into overdrive mode.
+She'd add more tasks to her plan and to-do list, and work longer hours to fit them all in.
+She felt stressed out by all the things she had to do, and yet she thought she hadn't done enough.
+She'd fill her diary to the brim with tasks as a way to drown out the feeling of discomfort that arises when she stands still.

 Liminal spaces are your jump-off point to your most significant and, perhaps, most fulfilling next chapter of life.